 Maybe a light beer is less calories than a White Russian, but if you have 5 of them because they taste like water, you’re not saving very much! {That was probably a terrible example because I doubt many of you drink 5 Buds on Christmas!} Anyways, my point is drink what you want most and what you will savor.
 My drink of choice – red wine divided into a few small pours.
 Some before dinner and some with dinner.
 Sometimes I try to branch out and try a new beer or cocktail, but really I just want the wine, so I end up drinking that on top of my experimental drink.
 Figure out what you love and stick with that – even if there is zero alcohol involved.

 I don’t mean for this post to sound preachy – more power to you if you can say no to nog!
 The bottom line for me, and perhaps most importantly, is to focus on how I feel.
 And this includes keeping the threat of a hangover close to heart!
-Sort of like how intuitive eating will even itself out over time, if you focus on how you feel you aren’t bound to eat so many calories that you gain permanent pounds.
+Sort of like how intuitive eating will even itself out over time.
 Enjoy the evening just enough so that you sleep well that night and wake up refreshed in the morning.
 The older I get, the easier it is for me to know when I hit that point.
 Your body will tell you when the holiday is over.

 Jessy says